 Much of the world's data is stored in an Entity Attribute Value (EAV) model.
 The EAV model is a key value pattern commonly used in scientific research, medicine, healthcare, and popular open source and commercial software platforms such as Magento and Drupal.
 The key advantage of the EAV Model is that traditional ER schemas cannot handle extreme sparseness and volatility of data.
 It was designed with the intent of getting data in, with the tradeoff of being difficult to get data back out.
 To overcome these tradeoffs, this article will cover how to effectively analyze EAV data.

-If you are not fully familiar with the structure and pros/cons of the EAV model or need a quick refresher Dr. Prakash Nadkarni has a great intro to it.
+If you are not fully familiar with the structure and pros/cons of the EAV model or need a quick refresher, here's an intro to it.
 In order to fully work with EAV data for traditional analysis and reporting, we will transform the EAV tables to an ER model by creating tables for their associated entities.

 Directly querying EAV data to analyze cohorts, funnels, and time series is tedious and challenging.
 These queries are often complex and quickly become unmaintainable.
 The best long-term solution is to flatten the EAV dataset out into a traditional ER model.
 This form of data is ultimately the most flexible and intuitive.
 After selecting a pattern for flattening, we also will need to figure out the best method to persist and update the flattened resultsets.